 Just remember: open source doesn’t necessarily mean free.
 If you own your open source LMS, you can avoid unexpected costs like annual subscription fees and licensing fees.
 You may even be able to reduce costs depending on what hosting infrastructure you use.
 A closed source SaaS LMS may also find ways to have effective pricing, so make sure to evaluate all the pros and cons and ask yourself the right questions about your preferred open source LMS.

-A natural result of the extensive community support is that open source LMSs get frequently updated to implement new features that the community has deemed important.
+A natural result of the extensive community support is that open-source LMSs get frequently updated to implement new features that the community has deemed important.
 The constant feedback ensures that these new releases are not only timely but actually incorporate important fixes and upgrades that users of the platform have found necessary.
-As a result, most updates hit the mark when it comes to user requirements and improves customer satisfaction.
+As a result, most updates hit the mark when it comes to user requirements and improve customer satisfaction.

 Security and Data Control

 In the world today, data protection and security have become a factor that both individuals and corporations are increasingly worried about.
 While LMS platforms must be able to access user data for their reporting tools, the security of the data must be ensured in order for users to trust the platform.